 Managing Partner and Head, IP

-* This Alert is intended for general information of the clients of our Firm.
+This article is intended for general information of the clients of our Firm.
 It should not be regarded as legal professional advice.
 If you need advice based on specific facts, please feel free to contact us.